Alonso-del-Arte/blackjack/Variants.md

 up card, and it is only right before settling bets that the dealer takes a second card.

+## Perfect pairs

+If a player's first two cards are of the same value or they're both royal cards, that player wins a side bet.

 ## Spanish 21

 Standard decks are used but with the Tens removed.
 This makes blackjack harder